Get exclusive early access to exhibitions and select events. Find out more today!

 Please RSVP with the link above or click here.

-Daniel Fuller has been the curator at the Atlanta Contemporary Art Center since December 2014.
+Daniel Fuller was the curator at Atlanta Contemporary from December 2014 to June 2019.
 Prior to this he had been the Director of the Institute of Contemporary Art (ICA) at Maine College of Art.
 He has curated exhibitions at ice fishing shacks, a swap meet, the JumboTron of a minor-league hockey stadium, on public access television, and in several closets.
 Fuller received his MA in Museum Studies from Syracuse University.
 He has written for Art in America, Afterall, Art Asia Pacific, and Art Papers, Frieze, among numerous artist catalogs.
-A book of essays titled ‘This is not here’ will be published in 2016 with Publication Studio.
 He has previous curatorial experience with the Pew Center for Arts and Heritage in Philadelphia and Hudson Valley Center for Contemporary Art in Peekskill, NY.

 Phillip March Jones is an artist, writer, and curator based in New York City.
-In 2009, he founded Institute 193, a non-profit contemporary art space and publisher in Lexington, Kentucky.
-Jones later served as the inaugural director of Atlanta’s Souls Grown Deep Foundation and currently Curator-at-Large at Institute 193, Lexington.
+In 2009, Jones founded Institute 193, a nonprofit contemporary art space and publisher in Lexington, Kentucky.
+He later served as the inaugural director of the Souls Grown Deep Foundation in Atlanta, and as director of the Galerie Christian Berst (New York/Paris) and the Andrew Edlin Gallery in New York.
+Jones currently serves as Institute 193’s Curator-at-Large and oversees Institute 193 (1B), a project space in Manhattan’s East Village that organizes collaborative exhibitions with cultural institutions from the Southern United States.
+Jones’ photographs and writings have been published by the Jargon Society, Vanderbilt University Press, Dust-to-Digital and Poem 88, among others.

 LocationGallery 1, Gallery 2, Gallery 3, Gallery 4, Gallery 5, Gallery 6, Chute Space, Sliver Space